 The burglar alarm costs shown at the top of the page are for basic supply only and supply plus install work.

 Each of the types of systems listed above is customisable meaning you can add extra sensors, extra contacts, and extra keyfobs.
-You can specify to a monitored alarm installer about whether you want to the Police to be contacted on the event of a triggered alarm but this will normally cost you extra at time of installation.
+You can specify to a monitored alarm installer about whether you want the Police to be contacted on the event of a triggered alarm but this will normally cost you extra at time of installation.